makerdao/community/governance/votes/Executive vote - August 18, 2023.md

 Spell contents include:

 - Upgrade the Pool Implementation to Aave 3.0.2
-- Set DAI interest rate strategy to track the DSR rather than ETH-C Stability Fee - this is based on the latest updates to the EDSR and reflects the fact that the Spark borrow rate should track the EDSR.
+- Set DAI interest rate strategy to track the DSR rather than ETH-C Stability Fee - this is based on the latest EDSR updates and reflects that the Spark borrow rate should track the EDSR.
 - Unfreeze the sDAI market - now that the DAI borrow rate at Spark tracks the DSR, the sDAI market can be unfrozen as there is no longer an arbitrage opportunity.

-Further information on these changes can be seen in this [forum post](https://forum.makerdao.com/t/phoenix-labs-proposed-changes-for-spark-for-august-18th-spell/21612) from the Phoenix Labs team.
+Further information on these changes can be found from the Phoenix Labs team in this [forum post](https://forum.makerdao.com/t/phoenix-labs-proposed-changes-for-spark-for-august-18th-spell/21612).

 ## Review